rtfms/360-view/readme.txt

 As many as you want (though don't use too many - this may make the page too slow on slow computers)

 = How can I support you =
-- Give 5 stars to this plugin
+* Give 5 stars to this plugin
-- Subscribe to my YouTube channel https://www.youtube.com/rtfms and keep posting cheerful comments
+* Subscribe to my YouTube channel <a href="https://www.youtube.com/rtfms" target="_new">https://www.youtube.com/rtfms<a> and keep posting cheerful comments

 = How do I save a screenshot of the 360-degree photo viewport? = Click on the photo you wish to save and press Control-Alt-S (yes, it's still Control-Alt-S even on Mac, not Command-Alt-S).